code4lib/code-of-conduct/README.md

 Code4lib Anti-Harassment Policy
 ===============================

-This is a repository to provide a space to draft and allow for dialog in the creation of an anti-harassment policy for the [Code4lib](http://code4lib.org/) annual conference.
+This is a repository to provide a space to draft and allow for dialog in the creation of an anti-harassment policy for the [Code4lib](http://code4lib.org/) annual conference, mailing list, and other Code4Lib channels.

 Resources for policies/starting points: